-I was born during the sixties in Germany.
-My parents were, what you may call average normal Christians: They went to church whenever there was a (baby) baptism, confirmation (protestant), wedding, or a funeral.
-Up until I was about 10 years old, my parents prayed a formal prayer (Müde bin ich, geh zur Ruh) with me every night.
-After that I was left to decide whether to pray or not – on my own.
+I was born in the 1960s in Germany.
+My parents were what you may call average normal Christians: they went to church whenever there was a (baby) baptism, confirmation (protestant), wedding, or funeral.
+Until I was about 10 years old, my parents prayed a formal prayer (Müde bin ich, geh zur Ruh) with me every night.
+After that, I was left to decide whether to pray or not – on my own.

-Being a good Protestant I had confirmation at the age of 14.
-In the weeks before I attended the confirmation classes which the pastor taught.
-The class was required to attend church on Sundays – or at least every other Sunday.
+Being a good Protestant, I had confirmation at the age of 14.
+In the weeks before, I attended the confirmation classes that the pastor taught.
+The class was required to attend church on Sundays, or at least every other Sunday.

-This was a crucial time in my life: I was very curious about God and God’s world – was searching for answers to many questions I had.
+This was a crucial time in my life.
+I was very curious about God and God’s world, and I was searching for answers to many questions I had.
 So I kept asking the preacher about things.
 Sad but true, I was left hungry.
-His answer, for example, to my question where God is, was, “God is not in the world.
+His answer, for example, to my question about where God is, was, “God is not in the world.
 God is the world.”
 That answer did not make any sense to me.

-Growing up I became rebellious and more and more bitter.
+Growing up, I became rebellious and more and more bitter.
 I was scared.
-All I wanted to do was to escape the madness at home: My parents were constantly fighting and threatening to take their lives.
+All I wanted to do was escape the madness at home.
+My parents were constantly fighting and threatening to take their lives.

-I became pregnant when I was 20 – just shortly after I graduated from vocational school.
-And what else was there to do but to get married and to start a great family?
-But what followed were many years filled with abusive behavior, tears, hardships, screaming – you name it – and the marriage ended in a divorce!
+I became pregnant when I was 20—just shortly after I graduated from vocational school.
+And what else was there to do but get married and start a great family?
+But what followed were many years filled with abusive behavior, tears, hardships, screaming—you name it—and the marriage ended in a divorce!

 Yes, the LORD was always there for me.
 But I was blind.
-I did not see nor hear Him.
+I did not see or hear Him.
 What I did see was the faith my little boy had back then.
 One day, when he was about 3 years old, he said to me, “Mom?
-When Jesus comes back I want to give Him a BIG hug!”
+When Jesus comes back, I want to give Him a BIG hug!”

 A dramatic experience that changed my life forever

-It happened during an evening when I was alone at home and my boy was already asleep.
-On that evening I yearned for God so desperately.
+It happened during an evening when I was alone at home and my son was already asleep.
+That evening, I yearned for God so desperately.
 I needed some answers!
 “Why God?
 Why?”
 I asked.
 The Holy Spirit led me to a few pages in my Bible that opened my eyes.
 No, I didn’t hear an audible voice, nor did I see an angel or a vision.
 It was more than that.
 Page numbers (during that time I wasn’t familiar with the books of the Bible) kept coming into my mind, so I opened my Bible and kept on reading and reading.

 I read words in my Bible that seemed to have been written just for me.
 Words that pointed me to nearly all the times I had sinned in my life.
-I felt so bad and thought I was going to die – right there and then!
-I was ready for the big thunder and lightning coming down on me to kill me.
+I felt so bad and thought I was going to die—right there and then!
+I was ready for the big thunder and lightning to come down on me and kill me.

-What I read then still touches my heart every time I’m telling or writing down this story.
+What I read then still touches my heart every time I tell or write down this story.
 The words are found in Isaiah 43:1

 Fear not, for I have redeemed you;